JerryTseee/JerryTseee.github.io/_pages/about.md

 - *2024.05 - 2025.04*, **Research Intern** at the [**HKU Computer Graphics and Visualization Lab**](https://hku-cg.github.io/), supervised by [**Prof. Taku Komura**](https://i.cs.hku.hk/~taku/).

+# News ✨
+- one paper is accepted to SCA2025!

 # Publications

 coming soon ~